markcmurphy/devdocs-portal/Price_Lists.md

 ## Price Lists Assignments

 Price List Assignments can be created to assign Price Lists to a specific Channel.
 Price lists assigned to a channel apply to all shoppers on that channel, unless there is a more specific assignment.

+### Usage Notes
+Price Lists cannot be assigned to a customer group that has custom group discounts -- the customer group discounts must be deleted first.

 ### Order of Operations